Military Disability Rating

 Military Disability Ratings Given to Individual Conditions

-The Veterans Affairs Schedule for Rating Disabilities (VASRD) is the law that determines exactly what percentage (or “rating”) a particular condition of a certain seriousness is given.
-We discuss each condition in detail.
-Find Your Condition on our site to determine what Military Disability Rating it should receive.
+Once a condition qualifies, it can then be given a Military Disability Rating based on the rules of the Veterans Affairs Schedule for Rating Disabilities (VASRD).
+The VASRD is the law that determines exactly what percentage (or “rating”) a particular condition of a certain severity is given.

 Return to Top